rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 _A bevy crate for grass rendering_

 [warbler_grass] is a new experimental [Bevy] plugin.
-The goal is to provide a ergonomic, but performant way to easily render huge amounts of grass.
+The goal is to provide an ergonomic, but performant way to easily render huge amounts of grass.

 Some of the currently integrated features are dynamic directional wind